Support for boards

 An intervention may happen when a board or proprietor requests help with a particular issue.
 It could occur after an ERO report or when a concern has been raised with the Ministry of Education.

-When this happens, the Ministry will consider the most appropriate action from a range of options, which could include non-statutory assistance.
+When this happens, we will consider the most appropriate action from a range of options, which could include non-statutory assistance.
 The Minister of Education or the Secretary for Education has to approve an intervention.

 Levels of statutory interventions